-Here are some common questions and answers that people have when they become involved in a police investigation or child abuse investigation.
+Have you been contacted by the police or CPS?
+Here are some answers to common questions that people have when they become involved in a police investigation or child abuse investigation.

 What is the most common mistake people make when they have been contacted by the police?

 In a rush to cooperate with police, people often say things that are incriminating.
-They may think they have nothing to hide, or they fear that if they don't answer questions, they will "look guilty".
-But the fact is, if you're a suspect, you're a suspect whether you talk or not.
-This is most often the case in CPS investigations and Federal investigations.
-A false statement to a law enforcement agent, even if you believe it to be true, can sometimes get you in more trouble than whatever they investigating.
+They may think they have nothing to hide, or they fear that if they don't answer questions, they will "look guilty."
+But the fact is that if you're a suspect, you're a suspect whether you talk or not.
+This is most often the case in CPS investigations and federal investigations.
+A false statement to a law enforcement agent, even if you believe it to be true, can sometimes get you in more trouble than whatever they are investigating.

 Do you have to talk to the police or CPS?

 The Fifth Amendment gives you the right to remain silent.
 That means you don't have to talk to the police.